 Fentanyl addiction has risen to epidemic levels in the US and elsewhere.
 Many who died from fentanyl may not have known that is what killed them.
 As a powder or liquid, or scraped from a pain patch it can be easily combined with other drugs.
 It is a cheap drug to manufacture and it is deadly.

-Alternative to Meds has been an opiate withdrawal help authority for over 15 years.
+Alternative to Meds has been an opiate withdrawal help authority for over 17 years.
 We have published evidence regarding our success.
 After an addiction to opiates, we aim to help the body get back to balance by addressing many factors that support healing.
-There is a possible journey back to vibrant health.
-Addiction to pain medication as well as recreational use of opiates can be recovered from if you go broad enough and deep enough in your healing journey.
-We can help.
+There is a way back to vibrant health.
+Addiction to pain medication as well as recreational use of opiates can be overcome if you go broad enough and deep enough in your healing journey.
+We are here to help.

 15 Years Experience by Professionals Who Understand Your Journey.

-Other side effects are common such as skin reactions such as burning, itching, hives, rashes, numbness, tingling, swelling (especially around the site of a fentanyl patch the skin can be red and itchy).
+Other side effects are common such as skin reactions such as burning, itching, hives, rashes, numbness, tingling, and swelling (especially around the site of a fentanyl patch) the skin can become red and itchy.

 Other drug effects include these:

 Drowsiness, groggy feeling